 My son, Jairus, was an artist with a love for animation and game design; his small business was called O’DaviDesign.
 From the age of seven, he told me he was going to work as a cartoonist or animator (he loved 2D animation in particular) and he never wavered from this dream.

-Jairus suffered from severe depression and persistent suicidal ideation and on October 23/19, at 23 years of age, he lost his fight for life.
+Jairus suffered from severe depression and persistent suicidal ideation and on October 23, 2019, at 23 years of age, he lost his fight for life.

-After he died, I chose to create an art scholarship in Jairus’ name – it is one way I can honour the fuller, beautiful truth of who he was and hopefully help remove shame and stigma and share a message of hope around living with mental illness or simply being human in a messy world.
+After he died, I chose to create an art scholarship in Jairus’ name – it is one way I can honour the fuller, beautiful truth of who he was and help remove shame and stigma and share a message of hope and compassion around living with mental illness or simply being human in a messy world.

-You Can Donate to the Art Scholarship
+5 ways You Can SUPPORT the Art Scholarship

 3. Direct donations are welcome and can be made via Paypal to [email protected] 100% of donations will go directly to the scholarship.
-There’s also a direct donation link on the side-bar of this page (or the bottom of the page if you’re using a smaller device).
+There’s also a direct donation link on the sidebar of this page (or the bottom of the page if you’re using a smaller device).

 Thank you for your support!
 If you have questions or issues donating, please reach out to Krista at [email protected]